MurilloGroupMSU/Modified-Lee-More-Transport/index.md

 import MLM
 ```

-To compute an electrical conductivity with a known element with nuclear charge _Z_, atomic number $A$, mass density ρ in g/cc and temperature _T_ in eV, use
+To compute an electrical conductivity with a known element with nuclear charge _Z_, atomic number _A_, mass density ρ in g/cc and temperature _T_ in eV, use
 ```
 elect_cond = MLM.sigma(Z, A, rho, T).
 ```
 It's that easy!
-Output units are $S/m$.
+Output units are _S/m_.

 ### Are there other functions?